pathwaycom/llm-app/README.md

 For the code, see the [`drive_alert`](#examples) example.
 You can find more details in a [blog post on alerting with LLM-App](https://pathway.com/developers/showcases/llm-alert-pathway).

+## How it works

+The default [`contextful`](examples/pipelines/contextful/app.py) template launches an application that connects to a source folder with documents, stored in [AWS S3](https://aws.amazon.com/s3/) or locally on your computer.
+The app is **always in sync** with updates to your documents, building in real-time a "vector index" using the Pathway package.
+It waits for user queries that come as HTTP REST requests, then uses the index to find relevant documents and responds using [OpenAI API](https://openai.com/blog/openai-api) or [Hugging Face](https://huggingface.co/) in natural language.
+This way, it provides answers that are always best on the freshest and most accurate **real-time data**.

+This application template can also be combined with streams of fresh data, such as news feeds or status reports, either through REST or a technology like Kafka.
+It can also be combined with extra static data sources and user-specific contexts, to provide more relevant answers and reduce LLM hallucination.

+Read more about the implementation details and how to extend this application in [our blog article](https://pathway.com/developers/showcases/llm-app-pathway/).

 ### Instructional videos

 ▶️ [Building an LLM Application without a vector database](https://www.youtube.com/watch?v=kcrJSk00duw) - by [Jan Chorowski](https://scholar.google.com/citations?user=Yc94070AAAAJ)